seb86/block-uploading-images-for-wp-offload-media/readme.txt

  * .tiff
  * .tif

-= Does it work with WP Offload S3 Pro? =
+= Does it work with WP Offload Media Pro? =

 Yes it does.
 You should [get a copy](http://t.deliciousbrains.com/SH4q).

 == Changelog ==

+= 0.0.3 =
+* Changed: Renamed plugin name due to WP Offload S3 changed to WP Offload Media and trademark guidelines.

 = 0.0.2 =
 * Updated plugin header.